syncfusion-content/blazor-docs/blazor/linear-gauge/how-to/place-gauge-inside-other-components.md

 ## Linear Gauge component inside Dialog

 When the Linear Gauge component renders within the Dialog component, its rendering begins concurrently with the Dialog component's rendering.
 As a result, the size of the Linear Gauge component will not be proper.
 To properly render the Linear Gauge component, a boolean variable (i.e. **IsInitialRender**) must be created and it is used to determine the Linear Gauge component's rendering.
 The boolean variable is set to **false** by default, so the Linear Gauge component will not be rendered initially.
-When the Dialog component is being opened, its [OnOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_OnOpen) event is fired, and the boolean variable (i.e. **IsInitialRender**) in this event must be changed to **true** to initiate the render of the Linear Gauge component.
+When the Dialog component is being opened, its [OnOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_OnOpen) event is fired.
+Within this event, the `Task.Yield()` method should be called, and the boolean variable (i.e. **IsInitialRender**) must be changed to **true** to initiate the render of the Linear Gauge component.
+This ensures that the Dialog component is completely rendered before the Linear Gauge component starts rendering.
 When the Dialog component is closed, its [Closed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Closed) event is fired, and the boolean variable (i.e. **IsInitialRender**) in this event must be changed to **false**.

 When you drag and resize the Dialog component, the Linear Gauge component is not notified, so the Linear Gauge is not properly rendered within the Dialog.
 To avoid this scenario, the Linear Gauge component's `RefreshAsync` method must be called in the Dialog's [Resizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Resizing) and [OnResizeStop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_OnResizeStop) events.
 Because the size of the Dialog is determined after a delay, a 100 millisecond delay must be provided before refreshing the Linear Gauge component.